BoyuFan1/BoyuFan1/_pages/about.md

 More information can be found at my specific [portfolio entry](https://boyufan1.github.io/BoyuFan1/portfolio/portfolio-1/).

-## 📊 Work Experience

-### Deloitte | Risk Advisory Modeling Intern (May - August 2023)

-In my role at Deloitte, I focused on enhancing sovereign risk models by performing rigorous data cleaning and feature extraction on datasets from the World Bank and IMF.
-I employed advanced feature engineering techniques like K-means and agglomerative clustering, along with univariate analysis using tools such as Somer's D, ROC, and information value.
-My work culminated in the construction of a sovereign risk classification model using logistic regression, decision trees, and random forests, significantly improving the model's accuracy from 40% to 78% and streamlining data processing with proficient use of SQL.

-### Apple | Data Analysis Engineering Intern (July - August 2022)

-At Apple, I collaborated with the Global Channel sales team to develop and execute effective business and sales strategies.
-My key contributions included orchestrating the design and implementation of A/B tests, applying one-tail hypothesis testing to understand customer behavior, leading to an 18% increase in unique viewer metrics.
-I also optimized sales strategies using a reinforcement model and skillfully analyzed sales reports from distributors, employing advanced data engineering techniques to yield insightful business strategies.

 ## 🔬 Research Experience

 ### Lawrence Berkeley National Laboratory | Research Assistant (September 2023 - Present)